coredns/coredns/plugin/azure/README.md

 ## Examples

-Enable `azure` with Azure credentials and fallthrough:
+Enable the *azure* plugin with Azure credentials:

 ~~~ txt
 . {